GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Verda Cloud for computational support, and in particular Paul Chang for his consistent, prompt and generous help throughout the project.
 We acknowledge the use of Humming kernels developed by Jinzhen Lin and the Venus Team, Ant Group.
 The ISTA team was supported in part by the FWF Bilateral AI Center of Excellence, as well as a generous grant from the NVIDIA corporation.
+This work was also supported under project ID 40 as part of the Swiss AI Initiative, through a grant from the ETH Domain and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.